-David Chalmers (2003), a leading researcher in the field of consciousness studies, identified six basic views—which can be further differentiated into specific versions of the basic idea—about nature and origin of conscious experience (as consisting of self-awareness, perceptions, bodily sensations, mental imagery, emotions, thoughts, etc.).
+David Chalmers (2003), a leading researcher in the field of consciousness studies, identified six basic views—which can be further differentiated into specific versions of each basic idea—about the nature and origin of conscious experience (as consisting of self-awareness, perceptions, bodily sensations, mental imagery, emotions, thoughts, etc.).

 Alas, her valiant attempt ended in disappointment.
 Remarks such as these abound in her book: 'No one has an answer to this question', which is worthwhile asking anyway 'if only for the depth of confusion it reveals'.
 This exercise enabled her to further her grasp of the complexities of the various theories; but her own answer to the question 'Do I now understand consciousness?' was: 'As for consciousness itself—if there is such a thing—I am afraid not'.
 Incidentally, the philosophically naive reader may be puzzled by the fact that anyone could doubt the very existence of conscious experiences: but there are many savants who do, possibly including Blakemore herself.

 Blakemore—whom I think regards herself as some sort of materialist—noticed to her disappointment that despite the best efforts on the part of several of his interlocutors, 'dualities of various kind [kept] popping out'.
 However, she notes, pretty much the only area of agreement among these scholars was that 'classical dualism does not work; mind and body—brain and consciousness—cannot be different substances'.